dror-g/zs-init/README.md

   files downloaded, so if you restrict it to some folder then folder will be downloaded to document root)
-* __ZEND\_ZPK__ (array) <sub>_[obsolete]_</sub> - Details of ZPK that will be deployed on server startup.
+* __ZEND\_ZPK__ (array) <sub>_[obsolete]_</sub> - Details of ZPK that will be deployed on server start up.
 Following are the keys that can be specified in this array:
   * __url__ (string) - URL from which ZPK can be downloaded
   * __name__ (string) - Name of application that will appear in Zend Server UI after deployment
   * __params__ (array) - Array of additional parameters that is passed to Zend Server during ZPK deployment.
 Keys of this array are names of parameters and respective values are values of parameters.
+* __ZEND\_DOCUMENT\_ROOT__ (string) - Document root relative to system default document root.
+Should be used with git or S3 deployment (just set it to path relative to your git repository or S3 folder).
-* __ZEND\_DEPLOYMENTS__ (array) - array in which each item is an object that describes a deployment that will done after Zend Server start.
+* __ZEND\_DEPLOYMENTS__ (array) - array in which each item is an object that describes a deployment that will be done after Zend Server start.
 Following is a list of keys of such objects:
   * __type__ (string) - required and must be one of "git", "s3" or "zpk".
   * __path__ (string) - required for all deployments and specifies into which path web application should be deployed.
 To deploy application to root,